 - Save your receipts.

 - Add your event to the Student Activities calendar.
 More information on that process can be found here.
+Make sure to advertise your event twice to the student-events listerv as required in the funding guidelines.

 After Making a Purchase:

 - Save your receipts until the day you have your money back.
-For receipts totaling over $200 (even if you are being reimbursed for less), you need a credit card statement with your (A) Name, (B) Last 4 digits, and (C) Charge with date
+For receipts totaling over $200 (even if you are being reimbursed for less), you need a credit card statement with your (A) Name, (B) Last 4 digits, and (C) Charge with date.

 I have an idea for a new group and want to receive Student Council funding — what do I need to do?